Piping Material Specifications

 - American Water Works Association (AWWA)

-- Manufacturers Standardization Society of Valves and Fitting Industry-Standard Practises (MSS-SP)
+- Manufacturers Standardization Society of Valves and Fitting Industry-Standard Practices (MSS-SP)

 For the Codes and Standards to be used, refer to the Bid document/Basic engineering package and year of issue to be adhered to for the Project.